Open to the Public

 CAUTION: UNEXPLODED ORDNANCES MAY BE ENCOUNTERED!

 Dolly Sods - including the Bear Rocks Preserve - was an artillery training area during World War II.
 Please, stay on existing trails, keep children close by and do not pick up or remove shells or shell fragments.
-More information can be found by visiting the Dolly Sods Region Project on the U.S. Army Corps of Engineers website.

 The following activities are NOT permitted at Bear Rocks Preserve: